Section 8 Waiting List Status:

-The St. Clair County Housing Authority (IL) Section 8 Housing Choice Voucher program is currently open; no closing date has been determined.
+The St. Clair County Housing Authority (SCCHA) Section 8 Housing Choice Voucher waiting list is currently open.
+This waiting list is open indefinitely.

 St. Clair County Housing Authority - Application